Thank you to everyone for an amazing

 540-396-6126

-Follow signs to Eagle’s Sugar Camp, located north of McDowell (off Rt.
+Follow signs to Eagle's Sugar Camp, located north of McDowell (off Rt.
 654 on Jack Mountain Road) in Doe Hill.
 Syrup producers for more than 221 years, the Eagles still use open-pan, wood-fired evaporators, as well as the latest advanced computerized oil-fired evaporators.
 Observe sugar water collected in buckets.
 Browse local arts & crafts, local honey, maple products, buckwheat, cornmeal, and baked goods.
-Enjoy home-cooked food, as well as Maple-glazed Doughnuts.
+Enjoy home-cooked food, as well as maple-glazed doughnuts.
 Tour buses welcome.
 Wheelchair accessible.
+CASH/CHECK ONLY

 Food: Home-cooked food, Maple-glazed Doughnuts